 Figure 6.
 Spatial distribution of SGLs over the study region, showing the recurrence frequency of surface meltwater between 2005 and 2020.
 The maximum recurrence frequency is 14, due to the exclusion of the 2004/05 and 2018/19 melt seasons.
 Pixels were assigned values of 1 (melt) or 0 (no melt) per year, based on the occurrence of surface water at any stage during each melt season.
 Pixels were then summed to derive recurrence frequency.
 The linear light blue feature near the ice shelf calving front is a misclassification error associated with a large calving event that occurred in September 2019 (Walker et al., 2021).
-The spatial distribution of lakes in a high (2005/06) and low (2010/11) melt season are shown in Supplementary Figs. S6 and S7 respectively.
+The spatial distribution of lakes in a high-melt (2005/06) and low-melt (2010/11) season are shown in Supplement Figs. S6 and S7 respectively.

-Surface meltwater is found up to elevations of ~1500 m, with the highest confirmed lake (with a minimum area threshold of 1800 m2) existing at 1591 metres above sea level (m a.s.l.).
-Lakes are most common at low elevations, with the greatest lake area totals identified between 100-200 m a.s.l.
-This is the elevation band that covers the majority of the southern part of the ice shelf.
-The majority of the northern half of the ice shelf lies below 100 m a.s.l. but there is low runoff and ponding in this region (Fig. 6).
-Average lake size decreases with an increase in elevation, with the majority of surface meltwater above ~600 m a.s.l. existing in the form of small, isolated ponds within crevasses fields (mostly on Lambert Glacier).
-However, larger SGLs (up to ~5 km2 in area) are common at elevations up to 500 m a.s.l. on sections of grounded ice in Princess Elizabeth Land.
-Lake areas are greatest between 100 and 200 m a.s.l. during all five months of the melt season (Fig. 7), regardless of annual variations in absolute melt supply.
-We do, however, notice slight differences in the distribution of lake area across elevation bands between high and low melt years.
-During low melt years, total lake area is more evenly distributed across elevations ranging between 100 - 400 m a.s.l.
-(Fig. 7b), whereas in high melt years, lake surface areas are more concentrated between 100 - 200 m a.s.l.
+Lambert Glacier).
+However, larger SGLs (up to $\sim 5 \text{ km}^2$ in area) are common at elevations up to 500 m a.s.l. on sections of grounded ice in Princess Elizabeth Land.
+Lake areas are greatest between 100 and 200 m a.s.l. during all 5 months of the melt season (Fig. 7), regardless of annual variations in absolute melt supply.
+We do, however, notice slight differences in the distribution of lake area across elevation bands between high- and low-melt years.
+During low-melt years, total lake area is more evenly distributed across elevations ranging between 100-400 m a.s.l.
+(Fig. 7b), whereas in highmelt years, lake surface areas are more concentrated between 100-200 m a.s.l.
 (Fig. 7a).